raspberrypilearning/getting-started-with-guis/worksheet.md

 Before you start, make sure that you have installed the **guizero** library.

-1. Open up Python 3 (IDLE)
+1. Open up Python 3 (IDLE).

-1. Click on File > New File and save your file as `gui_test.py`
+1. Click on File > New File and save your file as `gui_test.py`.

-1. Add a line of code at the start of your file to import the App class from the guizero library
+1. Add a line of code at the start of your file to import the App class from the guizero library:

     ```python
     from guizero import App
     ```

-1. Now add two more lines of code to create an `App` and then display it on the screen
+1. Now add two more lines of code to create an `App` and then display it on the screen:

     ```python
     app = App(title="Hello world")